planetlabs/planet-client-python/docs/get-started/quick-start-guide.md

 $ planet --version
 ```

 You should be on some version 2 of the Planet SDK for Python.
-If you’re not, or you need to

 ## Step 4: Sign on to your account